ingokeck/parallel_script_jobs/README.md

 # Reference:

-* Ingo R. Keck, ICA Incompleto Paralelo: Una nueva herramienta para el an ́alisis de datos fMRI; Parallel Incomplete ICA – A New Tool to Analyse fMRI Data Sets, Doctoral thesis, University of Granada, 2006.
+* Ingo R. Keck, ICA Incompleto Paralelo: Una nueva herramienta para el an ́ánlisis de datos fMRI; Parallel Incomplete ICA – A New Tool to Analyse fMRI Data Sets, Doctoral thesis, University of Granada, 2006.

 A copy of the relevant parts of the thesis is included as inICA.pdf.